Mark Levinson No. 5909 review

 That’s arguably the biggest justification for using the app, which otherwise simply lets you activate on-head detection so that music is automatically paused when the headphones are taken off/put back on (which works well); set an auto-timer to turn the headphones off after a period of no music playing; and choose between Neutral (default and, we find, preferred), Enhanced and Attenuated EQ sound profiles.
 For many, following initial experimentation, the app will be surplus to everyday listening needs.

-Noise cancellation is well implemented, albeit more functional than forceful in its intensity.
-That’s not a criticism exactly; the Mark Levinsons physically block sound more than most pairs anyway due to their substantial build and solid-yet-satisfactory clamp force, and we admire the consistency of their sonic character and quality when ANC is on and off – not by any means a given for noise-cancelling wireless headphones.
+Noise cancellation is well implemented, albeit more functional than forceful in its intensity (you don't get Bose QuietComfort Ultra Headphones levels of ANC, that is for sure).
+That’s not a criticism exactly; the Mark Levinsons physically block sound more than most pairs anyway due to their substantial build and solid-yet-satisfactory clamp force, and we admire the consistency of their sonic character and quality when noise-cancelling is on and off – not by any means a given for ANC wireless headphones.
 We don’t feel compelled to activate ANC on relatively noisy public transport but are pleased it’s there when a quieter classical piece comes on and that extra isolation from the outdoors and focus on the music is beneficial.

 Mark Levinson No. 5909 tech specs